syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 By default, HTML converter takes system temporary path (C:\Users\<<username>>\AppData\Local\Temp or C:\Windows\Temp) to perform the conversion.
 If the temporary folder does not have the required permission, then the converter may throw access denied exception.

 The temporary path can be changed by using TempPath property of WebKitConverterSettings.
-If we set the TempPath then the converter, make use of the provided path to perform the conversion.
+If TempPath property has been set, then the converter make use of the provided path to perform the conversion.
 Please refer below code snippet,

 {% tabs %}